ihlec/P2PShipBattle/readme.md

 - ships are big multile battleships with cannons to their sides
 - ships and boats have unique movement mechanics.
 They have a direction and speed that only changes slowly.
 So manoverability needs skill and planning.
 - hostile ships and boats should have a black flag.
 Own ships should have a white flag.
+- invading boats should make sure the NPCs are dropped on land not stuck on water or object.
+- invading boats should already have one NPC on board.